 From Tantragee Saddle take the Fringed Hill road to the top.
 This takes about an hour to an hour and a half.
 At the last major Y intersection on the road, there is also a large skid site which accesses two Fringed Hill trails on the Brook face of the mountain - FDH and the Classic.
 FDH is a grade five downhill trail running mostly down Bullock Spur, while the Classic is an old firebreak run, both trails emerging onto the upper reaches of Brook Street.

 400m up from that Y intersection, there is a gnarly steep little bit right at the top to stretch the legs on if you are able to ride it.
-Go to the highest point by the trig where a signposted track heads east into the bush.
-This is known as Black Diamond Ridge.
+Go to the highest point by the trig where Black Diamond Ridge heads off to the east.
 From Fringed Hill the track is rooty and rocky in places with a few steep little carries.
 Some steep rooty and rocky descents as the track follows the ridge top will keep you entertained.
 You need to ride this section of track a few times to get to appreciate it as it is very technical.

 Steep rooty descent on Black Diamond Ridge

 After about half an hour you reach the 4 way signposted intersection at Junction Knob.
 Turn left here to the Maitai via Sunrise Ridge.
 If you've had enough go straight ahead and you will pop out on the Dun Mountain Track at Junction Saddle.
 Third House and back along the Dun track.

 A freak storm in 2008 wreaked havoc on Sunrise Ridge